mvogelgesang/mark-vogelgesang/src/pages/_migrating-to-astro.md

 Generating Tag pages
 - the tutorial at https://docs.astro.build/en/tutorial/5-astro-api/1/ explains it much better than I can.
 In short, this is very doable and the resulting code is much shorter than Gatsby

+Updating site manifest and favicon
+- I pulled all of the files from my favicon folder into Astro and then referenced the new favicon and site manifest in BaseHead.astro

+Updating Blog Posts
+- the paths for my blog posts changed with the switch- something I could have avoided but decided to change
+- to ensure old links didn't break, I updated my firebase.json config to add redirects

+404 page
+- 404 pages are easy, just create 404.astro under /pages and you are good to go!

 Resources
 - Astro documentation
 - https://rodneylab.com/astro-js-sass-styling/